 It is indisputable, in my view, that when push comes to shove; the Acaia will win every time in terms of accuracy and response time.
 And we would expect nothing less considering the vast price difference.
 Remember that the Acaia scale (either the Lunar or Pearl) is at least double the price of the Timemore Black Mirror scale.
 Also, of course, the Acaia is a part of the IoT.

 It really comes down to what your budget is and what you are looking for.
 Realistically for most home brewers, the Timemore Black Mirror scale will be a superb choice and will more than suffice.
 However, if you have the cash and really know the ins and outs of specialty coffee, then the Acaia scale may be more to your liking.

 So does it compare with the Acaia scale?
 In my opinion, no. But that is both expected and shouldn’t take away in any way from the reality that the Timemore coffee scale is a bargain!

 The Timemore Scale: The Final Verdict

-So what is the final word on the Timemore Black Mirror?
+So what is the final word on the Timemore Black Mirror scale?
 At the end of the day, we have to conclude that this is simply a very good coffee scale.
-A few years ago, the Hario Drip Scale was the go-to coffee scale for anyone who couldn’t afford the Acaia.
+A few years ago, the Hario Drip Scale was the go-to scale for anyone who couldn’t afford the Acaia.
 Now I would take the Timemore scale over the Hario or a comparably priced scale any day.

-The Timemore Black Mirror is a great coffee scale that we would highly recommend for any home brewer.
+The Timemore Black Mirror is a great scale that we would highly recommend for any home brewer.